Maiden hair fern and Blue-eyed Mary. Photo: Scott Woodbury

 Do native plants attract unwanted animals?

 “Unwanted” is a subjective term.
 Native plants attract colorful butterflies and other flying insects, such as bees, that forage for nectar and pollen from the flowers and are essential for pollination and thus the production of many fruits and seeds.
 The insects attracted to native plants also are essential food for more than 90 percent of birds for at least a portion of their lives.
 Many fruit-bearing trees and shrubs attract songbirds and game birds that eat berries and fruit in the summer, fall and winter.
 Native plants also provide protective cover and nesting sites for a wide variety of wildlife.
 Therefore, yes, native plants do attract a wonderful array of wildlife that adds interest to our lives.

 Visit the Grow Native!
 Resource Guide for a list of businesses selling native seeds, plants, shrubs, and trees to the public.

 Does Grow Native! sell native seeds and plants?

 The Grow Native! program doesn’t sell any native seeds or plants.
 Its role is to promote businesses who DO sell lower Midwest-grown native seeds, plants, and related products and services.
-However, the Missouri Prairie Foundation and its Grow Native! does organize sales of native plants and seeds supplied by Grow Native! professional members.
-Visit our Plant Sales page to learn about upcoming sales and to the Grow Native!
+However, the Missouri Prairie Foundation and its Grow Native! program do organize sales of native plants and seeds supplied by Grow Native! professional members.
+Visit our Plant Sales page to learn about upcoming sales and the Grow Native!
 Resource Guide to find suppliers of native plant products and services.